 Physical Properties

-Mercury is a heavy metal that has the unusual property of remaining liquid at normal temperatures (above – 38 degrees celcius).
+Mercury is a heavy metal that has the unusual property of remaining liquid at normal temperatures (above – 38°C).

 Spill Risk

 The mercury in a lighthouse optic system does not present a significant hazard, unless personnel come into contact with “uncontained” mercury as a result of accidental spills.
 Such events are usually the result of a mishap during maintenance work, or as a result of a natural disaster such as an earth tremor that displaces mercury from its containment bath.